 Retirement Planning Services

 As a result of Code update, Massachusetts adopts the federal exclusion for the employee fringe benefit of retirement planning advice or information provided to an employee and his spouse by an employer maintaining a qualified employer plan.
-Qualified employer plans include I.R.C. § 401(a) plans, annuity plans, government plans, I.R.C. § 403(b) annuity contracts, SEPs and SIMPLE accounts.
+Qualified employer plans include IRC sec.
+401(a) plans, annuity plans, government plans, IRC sec.
+403(b) annuity contracts, SEPs and SIMPLE accounts.
 This exclusion is due to expire for tax or plan years beginning after December 31, 2010.
 For more information, see:

 Transportation Fringe Benefits

-The Energy Policy Act of 2005 added this deduction for federal purposes.
-DOR does not adopt this deduction given it was enacted after January 1, 2005, and further, it is not a trade or business deduction per I.R.C. § 62(a).
+The Tax Relief and Health Care Act of 2006 added this federal deduction.
+DOR does not adopt this deduction as it was enacted after January 1, 2005.

 Tuition and Fees Deduction